purrrfecto/mmd/models/alban-knox/readme/readme-en.md

 - morph with "AL" in the name means you can use MME's AutoLumious4 to make it glow
 -
 ## Known issues
-- with MME on there are some weird shadow around the armpit area on the coat, I don't know how to fix it, if you really hate it you can turn off MME.
+- ~~with MME on there are some weird shadow around the armpit area on the coat, I don't know how to fix it, if you really hate it you can turn off MME.~~ Seems like to be problem with HgSpotlight, may want to avoid using it together